Averages of Fourier coefficients of Siegel modular forms and representation of binary quadratic forms by quadratic forms in four variables: Average asymptotic formula and applications

-In particular, for $d$ large enough a positive proportion of the classes of binary quadratic forms of discriminant $-d$ is represented by at least one among the rescaled partial dual lattices of $I_{ij}$ comprising the set $\rpd(I_{ij},N_d)$.
+In particular, for $d$ large enough a positive proportion of the classes of binary quadratic forms of discriminant $-d$ is represented by at least one among the rescaled partial dual lattices of $\Lambda$ comprising the set $\rpd(\Lambda,N_d)$ in case A with $N$ not being a prime power, by $\Lambda$ itself in the other cases. \end{theorem} \begin{proof} From Siegel's mass formula we see that we must have in case A with $N$ a prime power and in case B, in case A with $N$ not a prime power, since all terms in the weighted sum for $r(\gen(\Lambda),T)$ are non negative.

-If $N$ is prime we let $\nu'$ denote the number of $T$ as above represented by $I_{ij}$ itself, get for sufficiently large $d$ and conclude that for $d$ large enough a positive proportion of the classes of binary quadratic forms of discriminant $-d$ is represented by $I_{ij}$ itself. \end{theorem} \begin{proof} From Siegel's mass formula we see that we must have
+On the other hand, as in the proposition we see in case A from the asymptotic formula of Theorem \ref{average_asymptoticformula} that the sum of these terms over the classes of $T$ of discriminant $-d$ is asymptotic to $h(-d)r(\gen(\Lambda, T))$ respectively to $\sigma_0(N')h(-d)r(\gen(\Lambda, T))$, so we can estimate it for sufficiently large $d$ from below by $(1-\delta)$ times this number.
+The number $\nu_d$ of terms contributing to the sum must therefore be at least as large as asserted.

-since all terms in the weighted sum for $r(\gen(R),T)$ are non negative.
-Summing over the $T$ of discriminant $-d$ and taking into account the asymptotic formulas from Theorem \ref{th:average_asymptotic_formula} we obtain the assertion (we use the asymptotic formula to conclude that the sum of the main term and the error term is for $\kappa<1$ and sufficiently large $d$ at least as large as $\kappa$ times the main term). \end{proof} \begin{remark} \begin{enumerate} \item The ``sufficiently large'' in the theorem is not effective since our use of the asymptotic formula relies on the fact that $h(-d)$ is at least of the order of $d^{\frac{1}{2}-\epsilon}$ for all $\epsilon >0$, which estimate is well known to be ineffective. \item Our method appears not to be suitable to guarantee the existence of $T$ which is represented by $I_{ij}$ and lies in a given small (say of size $d^\delta$) subset of the class group. \item If the number of represented forms $T$ is as small as it can be the representation number $r(I_{ij},T)$ (or $r(\rpd(I_{ij},N'),T)$ has to be rather large, i.\ e.\ of the order of magnitude of the number $r(\gen(R),T)$ from Siegel's mass formula (in fact, even larger). \item In contrast to most other results about representation of quadratic forms of rank $>1$ by quadratic forms our result does not at all involve the minimum of the binary quadratic form $T$ to be represented, at least not explicitly. \end{enumerate} \end{remark}
+In case B we have by the proposition, and the same argument as above gives the assertion in this case too. \end{proof}

+\begin{myrem} \begin{enumerate} \item The ``sufficiently large'' in the theorem is not effective since our use of the asymptotic formula relies on the fact that $h(-d)$ is at least of the order of $d^{\frac{1}{2}-\epsilon}$ for all $\epsilon >0$, which estimate is well known to be ineffective. \item Our method appears not to be suitable to guarantee the existence of $T$ which is represented by $\Lambda$ and lies in a given small (say of size $d^\delta$ with $0<\delta<\frac{1}{2}$) subset of the class group; such a result was obtained by Einsiedler, Michel, Lindenstrauss and Venkatesh by the ergodic method. \item If the number of represented forms $T$ is as small as it can be the representation number $r(\Lambda,T)$ (or $r(\rpd(\Lambda,N'),T)$ has to be rather large, i.\ e.\ at least of the order of magnitude of the number $r(\gen(R),T)$ from Siegel's mass formula (in fact, even larger). \item In contrast to most other results about representation of quadratic forms of rank $>1$ by quadratic forms our result does not at all involve the minimum of the binary quadratic form $T$ to be represented, at least not explicitly. \end{enumerate} \end{myrem}